 - 5.29.
 Land at Cyder Farm lies within the Crabtree Conservation Area in the southern part of the Parish.
 It is bound by the A281 to the west.
 Residential properties lie to the north, northeast and south. - 5.30.
 A residential dwelling, derelict barn and farm building are currently in situ on the site.
 The existing buildings on and surrounding the site include a range of housing styles from 1840 to the 1970s.
 It is therefore considered Cyder Farm has strong heritage roots. - 5.31.
-Having regard to the character of the adjacent residential properties, which include old estate cottages and the brick faced Cyder House to the south, it is envisaged the proposed development will positively respond to and respect the heritage context of the surrounding area. - 5.32.
-LBPC consider it important for any development to have regard and relate to the existing historic features which lie to the north and east of the site.
-It is considered this approach will ensure development will make a positive improvement/positive contribution to the enhancement of the Crabtree Conservation Area.
+Having regard to the character of the adjacent residential properties, which include old estate cottages and the brick faced Cyder House to the south, it is envisaged the proposed development will positively respond to and respect the heritage context of the surrounding area.

-^{3 }Note: The Horsham District Planning Framework defines "around" as a guide figure that is plus or minus 10% of the figure quoted.
+^{3}Note: The Horsham District Planning Framework defines "around" as a guide figure that is plus or minus 10% of the figure quoted.